cwliu/linphone-swift-demo/README.md

 # linphone-swift-demo

-[linephone](https://www.linphone.org/) is a open source VOIP project.In this repository, we demonstrate how to integrate [liblinphone](http://www.linphone.org/technical-corner/liblinphone/overview) into a swift project.
+[linphone](https://www.linphone.org/) is a open source VOIP project.In this repository, we demonstrate how to integrate [liblinphone](http://www.linphone.org/technical-corner/liblinphone/overview) library into a swift project.
 We include 3 common scenarios:

 - make a phone call
 - auto pick an incoming phone call